 Over the last decade and a half, Hon.
 Dank’s diplomatic and advisory activities have followed a trajectory that combines consular responsibilities with substantive economic-policy engagement:

 2009 – Beginning of African engagement: Initiated project work in Malawi, focusing on social and inter-cultural projects, humanitarian logistics, and early development collaborations.
-Malawi Goodlife (Malawi Development Aid Organization Goodlife e.
+Malawi Goodlife (Development Aid Organization Malawi Goodlife e.
 V.)

 2012 – Economic advisory in the EU: Uplifted by then President Dr. Joyce Banda and engaged as an Economic Advisor, while serving as Honorary Consul to the Kingdom of Belgium in the European Union context.

-2013–2020 – Consular exequatur and African Union–related missions: Held diplomatic exequatur as consular officer for Malawi in Belgium and joined Globcal International as an International Goodwill Ambassador, contributing to mission planning and advisory work around African Union priorities.
+2013–2020 – Consular exequatur and African Union–related missions: Held diplomatic exequatur as consular officer for Malawi in Belgium (Official State Gazette of the Kingdom of Belgium N.365 or (.PDF)) and joined Globcal International as an International Goodwill Ambassador, contributing to mission planning and advisory work around African Union priorities.
 Citation: Globcal International 2013

-2015 – Sectoral Goodwill Ambassador: Nominated as Goodwill Ambassador for the Ministry of Energy, Mining and Natural Resources, with a portfolio focused on sectoral investment and development.
+2015 – Sectoral Goodwill Ambassador: Nominated as Goodwill Ambassador for the Ministry of Energy, Mining and Natural Resources of the Republic of Malawi, with a portfolio focused on sectoral investment and development.

-2025 – Republic of Zambia, Italy: Appointed as Head of Mission and Honorary Consul of the Republic of Zambia in Cagliari, Italian Republic, following the grant of exequatur by the Italian Ministry of Foreign Affairs and International Cooperation.
-Gazzetta Ufficiale
+2025 – Republic of Zambia, Italy: Appointed as Head of Mission and Honorary Consul of the Republic of Zambia in Cagliari, Italian Republic, following the grant of exequatur by the Italian Ministry of Foreign Affairs and International Cooperation, Gazzetta Ufficiale N.256 or (.PDF)

 At present, his involvement in Malawi is focused on independent humanitarian and charitable activities, rather than direct representation of the Malawian government.
-Hon.
-Daniel Dank maintains his relationship as one of Globcal International's Goodwill Ambassadors and was selected as a council member in 2025 to the Goodwill Ambassador Association.
+Since 2013, Hon.
+Daniel Dank has maintained his relationship as one of Globcal International's Goodwill Ambassadors, in 2025 he was designated a Commissioner of the Goodwill Ambassador Association—GoodwillAmbassadors.org.

 Hon.
-Dank is co-founder and long-standing chairman of Malawi Goodlife, a development organization established in 2007 in Engelskirchen, Germany.
+Daniel Dank is founder and long-standing chairman of Malawi Goodlife, a development organization established in 2007 in Engelskirchen, Germany.
 The organization’s mission is to deliver social and inter-cultural projects in Africa, with a particular focus on Malawi and neighboring states.

 External partners and media reports have described him as: